ILRF Logo

 Case Comments analyse recent judicial decisions and discuss their legal significance, reasoning adopted by the court, and potential implications for future jurisprudence.

-Word Limit: 1,500 – 2,500 words (including footnotes)
+Word Limit: 1,500 – 2,500 words (including footnotes and abstract)

 Legislative or Policy Comments